zilliztech/zdoc/versioned_docs/version-byoc/tutorials/data/schema-data-fields/use-array-fields.md

 ## Add Array field{#add-array-field}

-To use Array fields in Milvus, define the relevant field type when creating the collection schema.
+To use Array fields Zilliz Cloud clusters, define the relevant field type when creating the collection schema.
 This process includes:

 1. Setting `datatype` to the supported Array data type, `ARRAY`.

 1. Using the `element_type` parameter to specify the data type of elements in the array.
-This can be any scalar data type supported by Milvus, such as `VARCHAR` or `INT64`.
+This can be any scalar data type supported by Zilliz Cloud clusters, such as `VARCHAR` or `INT64`.
 All elements in the same Array must be of the same data type.

 1. Using the `max_capacity` parameter to define the maximum capacity of the array, i.e., the maximum number of elements it can contain.